renie/mg-institute-api/README.md

 If you are creating a new entity, it is very likely you want to seed a new collection.
 The place for it is `models/db/seeds.js`.

+## Production Environment
+If you need instructions to create a new production server, you might want to have a look [here](PRODSETUP.md).